Relative Humidity Formula: how to calculate RH (with examples)

 The relative humidity level is a key indicator in:

-• The thermal comfort (homes, offices)
+• Thermal comfort (homes, offices)

-• La Condensation prevention (ceilings, walls)
+• Condensation prevention (ceilings, walls)

-• The storage of sensitive products (industry, pharmacy)
+• Storage of sensitive products (industry, pharmacy)

-• The use of devices such as a dehumidifier Or a moisture absorber
+• The use of devices such as a dehumidifier or a moisture absorber

 A rate between 40% and 60% is generally recommended for a healthy environment.